aretekzs/aretekzs.github.io/content/posts/fuzzing-ws.md

 As stated, the Backslash Powered Scanner extension takes advantage of predefined metrics to compare responses.
 But metrics used for HTTP traffic cannot be directly applied to WebSockets due to the fundamental differences between the protocols.
 As such, as a starting point, and with the flexibility to expand or refine these metrics in the future, I chose the following:

 - the total number of messages received.
-- the sequence of received message types (text or binary), converted into a unique numeric representation.
+- the sequence of received message types (text or binary)
-- the individual lengths of received messages, concatenated and transformed into a numerical value.
+- the individual lengths of received messages
-- the number of spaces in each message, calculated similarly to message length.
+- the number of spaces in each message
-- the number of HTML tags in each message, also calculated similarly to message length.
+- the number of HTML tags in each message

 This ensures that WebSocket responses are evaluated based on meaningful attributes rather than traditional HTTP metrics like status codes and headers.